Oskaloosa, Iowa: Distinctions

 In the city's town square is a bronze statue of Chief Mahaska, the 19th-century leader of a Native American tribe called the Ioway; he was memorialized by the name of Mahaska County.
 Restored in the 21st century, the statue was completed in 1907 by an Iowa-born sculptor named Sherry Edmundson Fry (1879–1966).
 At the time it was commissioned, Fry was living in Paris.
 He returned to Iowa the following summer to make preparatory drawings of Meskwaki at the nearby Settlement at Tama, Iowa, and to collect Indian artifacts and other reference materials.
 Returning to Paris, he began on a clay scale model, which he first showed at the Paris Salon in 1907.
 A year later, Fry exhibited the final full-sized sculpture, for which he won the Prix de Rome.
-Soon after, it was shipped to the US, and arrived in Oskaloosa by railroad in September.
+Soon after, it was shipped to the United States, and arrived in Oskaloosa by railroad in September.
 The formal dedication of the statue was held on May 12, 1909, and attended by a crowd of about 12,000 people.

 Oskaloosa boasts two private homes designed in 1948–51 by American architect Frank Lloyd Wright.
-Typical of his Usonian homes, these are the Carroll Alsop House at 1907 A Street and the Jack Lamberson House at 511 North Park Avenue.
+Typical of his Usonian homes, these are the Carroll Alsop House at 1907 A Ave E and the Jack Lamberson House at 511 North Park Avenue.

 Oskaloosa hosted the Iowa State Fair in 1858 and 1859, prior to the Civil War.

 In 1934, Oskaloosa became the first city in the United States to fingerprint all of its citizens, including children.